 Even though the exact format of the project proposal template varies depending on the company and the project, the typical sections you should include in your proposal are these:

 1. Front Cover

 You only get one chance to make a first impression and the cover page of your project proposal is your only chance.
 A cover page of your business proposal template should look neat and should be easy to read.
-Here are the guidelines for creating an impressie cover page,
+Here are the tips for creating an impressive cover page,

 - Name of applying organization and logo